Fikayomi31/C-practise/README.md

-print_sign.c | print the sign of a number abs.c        | print absolute value of integer abs2.c       | print absolute value of integer using abs() format
+print_sign.c | print the sign of a number abs.c        | print absolute value of integer abs2.c       | print absolute value of integer using abs() format last_digit   |  function that prints the last digit of a number.